Legal cases with fixed pricing, standardized processes, and firm timelines

-In Law, a divorce procedure or process basically starts off with the filing of a divorce petition.
-The way this whole procedure of divorce in India works is when the said petition is written by either one of the parties involved in the divorce process and then served to the other party.
+In law, a divorce procedure basically starts off with filing of a divorce petition.
+The whole process of divorce in India starts off when the said petition is written by either one of the parties seeking divorce and then served to the other party for their acceptance.

 The Indian Divorce Procedure, on the other hand, can be broadly classified into two different categories:

 Let us take a look into some of the statutory laws governing the whole procedure of divorce in India along with specific guidelines which need to be followed.

 Our country, marriage and dissolution of marriage come under most personal matters and the laws related to marriage and divorce have been framed mostly on the basis of customs and rights of different religions.
 Therefore, there are specific laws for the procedure of divorce in dia binding on people belonging to specific religions.

 Divorce can be obtained in a couple of ways.
 What one needs to know first is how to file a divorce in India.
 Either with mutual consent or where either of the spouses sends another, a notice for divorce, which is also known as contested divorce.
 Before filing for the finality of the divorce, the concerned parties need to be aware of what is the procedure for divorce along with the different divorce types in India.

 In India, mutual consent procedure of divorce in India is much less time consuming than the contested divorce process.
 When both spouses agree to dissolve a disturbed marriage they can pursue the Indian divorce procedure with Mutual Consent.

 In this process with the help of a good divorce lawyer, a Joint Divorce Petition will be drafted, signed, and verified by both the husband and wife; which then needs to be filed before the appropriate court.

 After filing of the joint petition, the court will give a period of six to eighteen months to the parties.
 This time period is called the cooling-off phase.
 If within this time frame the spouses do not reconcile then the parties can move towards filing for divorce via filing the second motion.